 Retinol can even help to reduce acne since it works to unclog pores and has anti-inflammatory properties.

-If you are a beginner retinol user, be sure to start slow to give your skin a chance to acclimate.
+If you are a beginner retinol user, be sure to start slow to give your skin a chance to acclimate to this potent active ingredient.
 Also, remember to keep your skin hydrated and moisturized while using retinol with products containing ingredients such as hyaluronic acid and ceramides.

 The Benefits of Niacinamide